 \subsection{Sensitivity Analysis of LLM Backbone Choice}

 We evaluate the impact of different LLM backbones on our framework.
-Three models are tested: GPT-4.1, Gemini-2.0-flash-lite, and Deepseek-v3.
+We test several models from different series: GPT-4.1, Gemini-2.0-flash-lite, Gemini-2.5-flash-lite-preview-06-17, Deepseek-v3, and Qwen3-235b-a22b-2507.
 Experiments are conducted on the CSI300 stock pool, predicting 10-day forward returns with an alpha set size of 50.
 Results are detailed in Table \ref{tab:llm_sensitivity}.
 The findings reveal that the choice of LLM backbone leads to notable variations in the performance characteristics of the generated alpha sets.
 While each LLM may emphasize different aspects of alpha quality, our framework, when leveraging these advanced models, generally demonstrates performance that is competitive with or surpasses the best results of baselines.